bruceravel/demeter/documentation/Athena/forward.rst

   then click on :quoted:`fraction`.

 ..
 CAUTION::
-   Points that require special attention are written inside of attention-grabbing boxes.
+   Points that require special attention are indicated like this.

 ..
 TODO::
    Notes about features missing from the document are indicated like this.

-|To do!| Features that have been recently added to
+.. versionadded:: 1.2.3
-:demeter:`athena` are indicated like this if they have not yet been properly documented.
+   Features that have been recently added to :demeter:`athena` are indicated like this if they have not yet been properly documented.

 |Essential topic| This symbol indicates a section describing one of
 :demeter:`athena`'s features that I consider especially